 Students are required to attend one state or regional meeting each academic year during the program for a total of 2 meetings.
-An NEANA meeting will suffice as a state or regional meeting.
+An NEANA or NEASRNA meeting will suffice as a state or regional meeting.
 Proof of attendance is mandatory.
-Regional and state meetings may be in the state of clinical rotation or the state of residence.
 Professional behavior and attendance at all educational sessions during these meetings are mandatory.
-The state association may provide some financial assistance for students to attend meetings.
+The state association or other organizations may provide some financial assistance for students to attend meetings.